AmayaGS/AmayaGS.github.io/_pages/about.md

 * I'll be at [BMVC23](https://proceedings.bmvc2023.org/789/) in Aberdeen presenting our work on MUSTANG 📜🐎

-* I'll be [MIUA23](https://www.abdn.ac.uk/events/conferences/miua2023.php) presenting our work on segmentation of Rheumatoid Arthritis synovial tissue 📜
+* I'll be at [MIUA23](https://www.abdn.ac.uk/events/conferences/miua2023.php) presenting our work on segmentation of Rheumatoid Arthritis synovial tissue 📜